dcunited001/dcunited001.github.io/_posts/2017-10-19-speed-of-thought-twenty-postulates-of-social-physics.md

         - and it's so massive, it can't be stored

+- many networks superimposed onto other, more primary, phsyical and aphysical networks.

 - (transition into superposition of topologies)
   - this idea of the superposition of various networks is distinct from systems where there is one clear network structure